 When I first started, I took on any photography jobs that came my way.
-It was all so new to me and I had rent to pay, so I felt like I couldn't be picky.
-While I don't regret going through that stage, it made it difficult to identify my ideal client, because initially, it was anyone who'd pay me.
-Work was sporadic and I ended up doing jobs I didn't really enjoy, so I soon felt quite disheartened.
+It was all so new to me, and I had rent to pay, so I felt like I couldn't be picky.
+While I don't regret going through that stage, it made it challenging to identify my ideal client, because initially, it was anyone who'd pay me.
+Work was sporadic, and I ended up doing jobs I didn't enjoy, so I soon felt quite disheartened.

 As soon as I found my niche – product photography – it made a real difference to my outlook, my performance, and my client base.
 Overcoming that anxiety about specialising in one area was a big challenge for me, but I'm so glad I made that decision.
 My business has gone from strength to strength ever since.

 The issue of studio space has been a bit of a challenge for me over the years.
 Part of this is the extra outgoing cost – it felt like a big risk to take.
-Initially, I worked in hired spaces, or in client's studios, but I started renting my own studio with a good friend, Ewan after I started doing more product photography and needed a permanent base.
+Initially, I worked in hired spaces or client's studios.
+Still, I started renting my studio with a good friend, Ewan, after I started doing more product photography and needed a permanent base.

 Social media has been one of the biggest changes for me.
-When I was starting out, there was no Instagram, and Twitter was only just getting off the ground.
+When I was starting, there was no Instagram, and Twitter was only getting off the ground.
 I knew I needed to utilise social media to promote my work, but I had no idea what a massive impact it would have!

-Social media and face-to-face networking have been really helpful.
+Social media and face-to-face networking have been beneficial.
 In the early stages, I attended different networking sessions (and ended up running some myself), which was pretty daunting, but you never know who you're going to meet or who they might refer you to.

 My social media plays a big part in my marketing now, but I also rely on word of mouth.
 I find that people who are referred to me by my current clients are on the same wavelength and generally love what I do, which always makes for a great start to a client relationship!

 Thanks very much!
 Because my job is so visual – and because most of my clients sell their work online – Instagram is the ideal place to market my business.
-I set up a dedicated studio account (@hollyboothstudio) a couple of years ago, so I could showcase both my services, but also shout about the amazing products I get to see on a daily basis.
+I set up a dedicated studio account (@hollyboothstudio) a couple of years ago, so I could showcase both my services, but also shout about the fantastic products I get to see daily.

 I do also put a lot of effort into my personal account (@hollyphotobooth).
 I mean, there are a lot of photos of my dogs, but I also enjoy shooting images specifically for that account, without having to think about a client brief.